Samuel Gompers: Freemason

-Death and legacy
+Poor health, death

+By 1919, Gompers realized he was going blind—as his father had.
+He kept the condition top secret, and maintained a very busy schedule.
+He gave up editing The American Federationist magazine, and had an aide read the newspapers aloud.
+In public he always had an aide present who would quietly identify the people he was talking with.
 Gompers's health went into serious decline starting in February 1923, when a serious bout of influenza sent him to the hospital, sidelining him from work for six weeks.
 No sooner had he recovered from the influenza, than he was stricken by a case of bronchitis that laid him low again.
 By June 1924 Gompers, who suffered from diabetes, could no longer walk without assistance, and he was hospitalized again, this time suffering from congestive heart failure and uremia.

-He collapsed in Mexico City on Saturday, December 6, 1924, while attending a meeting of the Pan-American Federation of Labor.
+Gompers collapsed in Mexico City on Saturday, December 6, 1924, while attending a meeting of the Pan-American Federation of Labor.
 It was recognized that his condition was critical and that he might not survive for long.
 Gompers expressed the desire to die on American soil and he was placed aboard a special train that sped toward the border.
 He died in San Antonio, Texas.
 Gompers was buried at the Sleepy Hollow Cemetery in Sleepy Hollow, New York.
 Gompers is buried only a few yards away from industrialist Andrew Carnegie, another important figure of industry in the Gilded Age.